Installing at Mount Kelly Prep

 - Tesco Stores, Callington

-Community solar has lots of benefits across our community and local economy:
+Community solar brings many benefits to our community and local economy:

-Our host sites benefit from reduced cost electricity, are community generators of renewable energy – good for our planet, and are able to promote the benefits of renewables, We’ll also be helping them to reduce their energy usage in other ways as well.
+- Our host sites benefit from reduced cost electricity.
+As community generators a proportion of their energy needs are generated locally from renewable sources which is good for our planet, and they can promote the benefits of renewables to their stakeholders.
+We can also work with them to reduce their energy usage in other ways as well.

-Our local community has the opportunity to invest in, and co-own the installation, and receive a fair rate of return.
+- Our local community has the opportunity to invest in, and co-own the installation by purchasing community shares, and receive a fair rate of return.

 Funding the project

-We’d particularly like to thank our local Community Solar Seed Loan investors who have loaned us £85,000 to help make sure everything was installed in time and Cornwall’s Low Carbon Society who have loaned us £285,000.
+We’d particularly like to thank our local Community Solar Seed Loan investors who loaned us £118,000 to help make sure everything was installed in time and Cornwall’s Low Carbon Society who loaned us £285,000.

-In autumn 2017 we’re launching our Community Solar Share offer.
-This will be used to pay back part of the Low Carbon Society Loan and our Community Solar Seed Loan investors … and ensure wider community ownership.
-If you are interested in investing please register your interest here.
+In summer 2020 we’re launching our Community Solar Share offer.
+This will be used to pay back the Low Carbon Society Loan and our Community Solar Seed Loan investors … and ensure wider community ownership.
+If you are interested in the opportunity to invest please register your interest here.

 Our Community Solar project would not have been possible without the help of our valued installers Sungift Energy and ZLC Energy, our legal support from Bright Solicitors, the work of our volunteers, grants from the Devon County Council and Regen Accelerator Programme and importantly our Rural Community Energy Fund Grant of £20,000.
-This enabled us to work with our consultants from Communities for Renewables and Plymouth Energy Community.
+This enabled us to work with our consultants from Communities for Renewables and Plymouth Energy Community; and of course our investors.

-To find out more about the project, our share offer, and to see how much we’re generating come and see us at Local Matters, Elbow Lane, Tavistock, email us at email@example.com or call on 07969 569 444.
+To find out more about the project, our share offer, and to see how much we’re generating email us at firstname.lastname@example.org or call on 07969 569 444.